 Michelin x-ice xi3 has a new sipping pattern called Cross Z Sipe which is a 3dimensional self-locking technology.
-The zig-zag biting edge pattern with the inner topology allows the tread block to flex in order to open the sipes.
+The zig-zag biting edge pattern with the inner topology allows the tread block to flex to open the sipes.
 This way the tire gets more traction on the surface.
-In the same way, it locks the tread block together in order to prevent overflex which would lead to faster wear and squishy dry-road performance.
+In the same way, it locks the tread block together to prevent over flex which would lead to faster wear and squishy dry-road performance.

 Micro Pump Sipes